charles-m-knox/ghost-to-castopod/README.md

 Here is a list of all tested Ghost versions that are known to work:

 - v5.87.1

+Here is a list of all tested Castopod versions that are known to work:

+- v1.12.3

 If any database migrations that modify the tables used by this library occur upstream, this application will likely break.